SoHam-56/SystolicArray/README.md

 $$C_{ij} \mathrel{+}= A_{ik} \cdot B_{kj}$$

 accumulating over all K steps as the wavefront passes through.
 With a tile of size T, the wavefront takes approximately `3T − 2` cycles to cross the array end-to-end.
 The FP32 multiplier and adder are sourced from a sibling `ArithmeticLibrary` and are fully pipelined.
 Once computation is done, results are drained column-by-column eastward out of the array into the output SRAM.

+> [!NOTE]
+> The array's numeric precision is determined entirely by the adder and multiplier modules sourced from `ArithmeticLibrary`.
+Swapping them out for alternative implementations (e.g. BFloat16, FP16, or integer) is sufficient to change the precision of the entire design — no other architectural changes are required.
+The `DATA_WIDTH` parameter must also be updated to match the bit-width of the new format (e.g. `DATA_WIDTH = 16` for FP16 or BFloat16).

 ### Convolution via im2col